Italy's Letta rebukes Europe for 'serious mistakes' in Greek bailout

 Italy, with a public debt burden second only to Greece's in the euro zone as a proportion of its overall economy, has also suffered severely as successive governments have struggled to get its battered public finances in order.

-Letta, who has repeatedly urged Europe to emphasise growth and jobs rather than pure budget rigour, said it had to be clear to people in the debt-ridden countries of southern Europe that the sacrifices demanded of them would improve their lives.
+Letta, who has repeatedly urged Europe to emphasize growth and jobs rather than pure budget rigor, said it had to be clear to people in the debt-ridden countries of southern Europe that the sacrifices demanded of them would improve their lives.

 "These sacrifices are not an end in themselves, they're not the goal, they're the instrument to reach the promised land," he said.